 Investments in non-negotiable certificates of deposit are carried at amortized cost.
-Investments in equity securities having a readily determinable fair value and in all debt securities are carried at fair value.
 All other investments are carried at fair value.
 Fair value is determined using quoted market prices.

 Investment income includes dividend and interest income, realized gains and losses on investments carried at other than fair value and the net change for the year in the fair value of investments carried at fair value.